Last Updated: Tuesday September 1, 2020

 ACMA is committed to providing our members the most up to date information regarding the COVID-19 outbreak.
-Below, we have included links to various legislative and industry resources that may be helpful to you and your business during this time.
+On this page you will be able to find information on forgivable federal loans and other financial relief programs designed to keep your business viable and your workers employed.
 This page will be updated regularly as new information becomes available.

 These are programs provided by the federal government in response to the COVID-19 epidemic.
 Please contact John Schweitzer if you have information that could be included in this document.
 ACMA makes no express or implied endorsement of law firms or other organizations providing linked material.

 ACMA Town Hall with Senator Shelley Moore Capito (R-WV)

 Senator Shelley Moore Capito is one of the foremost advocates for composites in the US Senate.
 As a leader on the Environment and Public Works Committee, Commerce, Science and Transportation Committee, and the Appropriations Committee, she is uniquely capable to drive policies, create programs and direct funding that benefits the composites industry.
 She is the lead sponsor of bipartisan legislation to launch a composites research and standards program at NIST, which passed the Senate in early August.